ECSIG/ecsig.com/README.md

 - Push to your branch on Github, and submit a pull request
 - Someone with push rights on the repo reviews the request, starts a conversation about changes if necessary, and eventually pulls
-- Bug Brad, Jake, or Chris about pushing the change to the server
+- A Github web hook will take care of getting the changes reflected on the website

 If you have questions about any of these steps, don't be afraid to ask!